greenthegarden/greenthegarden.github.io/_posts/2016-11-24-mysql-configuraton.md

 categories: mysql
 ---

-Tips and tricks for using and configuring MySQL
+Tips and tricks for using and configuring [MySQL](https://www.mysql.com/).

 # Configuration

 ## Remote Access

-The following site provides a good description for setting up MySQL for remote access, (https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/)[https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/].
+The following site provides a good description for setting up [MySQL](https://www.mysql.com/) for remote access, (https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/)[https://support.rackspace.com/how-to/mysql-connect-to-your-database-remotely/].

 Note a subnet can be specified by using `user_name@'192.168.1.%'`.